manikanthanukala/AWS-Cloud-Practitioner-Certification-Notes/README.md

 ## AWS Services

-- **AWS Management Console**:
+- **1️⃣ AWS Management Console**
-    - Web-based user interface.
-    - Allows users to manage AWS services through a browser.
-    - Intuitive graphical interface with organized dashboard.
-    - Suitable for those who prefer a GUI-based interaction.
+What it is:

+A web-based graphical user interface (GUI) to access and manage AWS services.

+Key Features:

+Access through any web browser

+Visual dashboard with icons and menus

+Easy navigation and configuration

+Beginner-friendly

+Best For:

+✔ Users who prefer GUI

+✔ Monitoring resources

+✔ Quick configurations

+✔ Learning and exploring AWS

-- **AWS CLI (Command Line Interface)**:
+- **2️⃣ AWS CLI (Command Line Interface)**
-    - Provides direct commands for AWS services.
+What it is:

+A command-based tool to manage AWS services using text commands.

+Key Features:

-    - Can be used on Windows, Mac, and Linux.
+Works on Windows, macOS, and Linux

-    - Suitable for scripting and automation.
-    - Offers deep functionality and control over services.
+Supports automation via scripting (Bash, PowerShell, etc.)

+Offers deep control, often more powerful than Console

+Can be integrated with CI/CD pipelines

+Best For:

+✔ Automation

+✔ DevOps workflows

+✔ Managing large-scale or repetitive tasks

+✔ Server-side operations

-- **AWS SDK (Software Development Kit)**:
+- **3️⃣ AWS SDK (Software Development Kit)**
-    - Provides libraries in multiple programming languages.
+What it is:

+Programming libraries for languages like Python (boto3), Java, C#, JavaScript, Go, Ruby etc.

+Key Features:

-    - Enables developers to integrate AWS services into their applications.
+Used to integrate AWS services directly into applications

-    - Contains tools, documentation, and sample code.
+Offers APIs, documentation, and sample code

-    - Allows for application-level management and automation of AWS resources.
+Supports programmatic access to AWS

+Enables building custom applications using AWS resources

+Best For:

+✔ Software developers

+✔ Application-level automation

+✔ Building serverless apps

+✔ Creating tools and custom integrations

 ## AWS Cloud9